Mario Giordana

 Mario Giordana (born 16 January 1942) is an Italian prelate of the Roman Catholic Church who worked in the diplomatic service of the Holy See from 1976 to 2017.

 Biography

 Mario Giordana was born in Barge, in the Italian province of Cuneo, on 16 January 1942.
 He was ordained a priest of the Diocese of Saluzzo on 25 June 1967.
+He earned a doctorate in canon law.

+Diplomatic career

-He earned a doctorate in canon law and entered the diplomatic service of the Holy See on 8 March 1976 and fulfilled assignments in Indonesia, in the offices of the Secretariat of State, in Switzerland, France, Austria and Italy.
+He entered the diplomatic service of the Holy See on 8 March 1976 and fulfilled assignments in Indonesia, in the offices of the Secretariat of State, in Switzerland, France, Austria and Italy.

 On 27 April 2004, Pope John Paul II appointed him Titular Archbishop of Minora and Apostolic Nuncio to Haiti.
 He received his episcopal consecration in the Cathedral of Saluzzo on 29 May from Cardinal Angelo Sodano, Secretary of State.

 On 15 March 2008, Pope Benedict XVI appointed him Apostolic Nuncio to Slovakia.
 His term as apostolic nuncio ended with the appointment Giacomo Guido Ottonello on 1 April 2017 to succeed him.